leungWHu/Express-Rail/README.md

    We provide benchmark results of popular methods evaluated on this dataset.
 The corresponding code is available in the `code_benchmark` directory.

 3. **Research Contribution**:
-   In our paper (under review), we propose a weakly supervised method based on active learning.
+   In our [paper](https://doi.org/10.1016/j.autcon.2025.106016), we propose a weakly supervised method based on active learning.
 This method achieves higher semantic segmentation accuracy with significantly fewer labels.
 The relevant code is available in the `code_paper` directory.

 ## 🎈 2.
 Dataset